 Recommended read: Taxable, Non-Taxable and Partially Taxable elements of Salary

 However, gathering data and processing payroll is a different venture.
-This is where an automated cloud-based payroll software as a solution will eliminate the hassles and ensure error-free payroll.
+This is where an automated Payroll Solution will eliminate the hassles and ensure error-free payroll.

 Understand where excel fails and software scores in payroll in the related blog.